 - 70% support parents being able to transfer public districts if a district does not allow in-person education.

 - 88% of respondents support the idea that teachers are essential workers.

 - 73% support a change in the mission for the Department of Public Instruction to support all families of students in public, private, charter and homeschool setting.

 - 76% support giving micro-grants to parents in a forced virtual setting to help them purchase equipment or educational services needed to educate their children at home.

 - 64% support utilizing modern enrollment data and techniques for allocating funding in education as opposed to a single count date in each semester.

 - 61% support the Wisconsin School Choice Program.

-“Over the past year, families have experienced changing roles in education with parents also serving as teachers.”
+“Over the past year, Wisconsin parents have experienced changing roles in education with parents also serving as teachers.”
 Jim Bender of School Choice Wisconsin said.
 “Combine these new roles with uncertain economic times and families have had difficulties finding workable solutions.
 This poll shows the general public thinks parents should have more control in education.”